gabriel-oliveira800/annotations-app/README.md

 ## How to use

-To clone and run thi application, you will need [Git](https://git-scm.com) and [Flutter](https://flutter.dev/docs/get-started/install) installed on your computer.
+To clone and run this application, you will need [Git](https://git-scm.com) and [Flutter](https://flutter.dev/docs/get-started/install) installed on your computer.

 ```bash